 This region is home to a number of tribes that can be loosely grouped under the name Jat.
 In the Thal, the term refers to any tribal grouping that practiced pastoral nomadism.
 Each tribe historically occupied distinct areas where they enjoyed prerogatives to grazing, and often claimed descent from a common ancestor.
 Among the larger tribes of the region that come under the rubric Jat include the Aheer, Aulakh, Baghoor, Bhachar, Chhina, Gahi, Ghallu, Jhammat, Johiya, Kanyal, Khokhar, Majoka, Mammak, Naich, Parhar, Panwar, Rahdari, Saigra, Sandhila, Sial, Talokar, Tiwana, Uttra and Wahla.
 In addition, this desert region is also home to some Baloch tribes such as the Kulachi, Lashari, and Waghra Magsi.
-I shall in this blog look at five such tribes, the Aheer, Bhachar, Talokar, and Tiwana individually.
-Hopefully, time permitting; I shall expand this by looking at some of the others mentioned in the list.
-Below is a list of tribes that were categorised as Jat by 1911 Census of India for what was then the Khushab Tehsil, which occupied a significant area of the Thal desert.
+I shall in this blog look at four such tribes, the Bandial, Bhachar, and Ghanjera individually.
+I would also ask the reader to look at my article on the Tiwana, which gives some further background on the history of the Thal.

 While in Bhakkar Tehsil of the then Mianwali District, the following were labelled as Jats by 1911 Census of India:

 Leaving the Aheer, another interesting tribe found mainly in the periphery of the Thal are the Bhachars, who are found mainly in the town of Wan Bhachran, and villages nearby such as Dera Atta Mohammadwala at the northern edge of the Thal desert.
 The Bhachars are a clan of the historic and large Khokhar tribe.
 They state that their original home was in the Gujrat District, from where they migrated, first to Buggi Bhooki near Girot in Khushab District, and later to their present site, which was chosen on account of the “wan” or large well said to be built by the Emperor Sher Shah Suri.
 These wells were placed at intervals of about a day’s march apart on the road from Gujrat to Bannu in what is now Khyber Pakhtunkhwa.
 The name “Bhachar” seems to have been a form of endearment applied to them by some forgotten Pir, from the word bhachra meaning a calf.
-Like the neighbouring Pathan tribes such as the Niazis, the Bhachars are really a branch of the Bandial tribe, also Khokhars.
+According to the 19th Century gazetteer of Bannu District, the Bhachars are really a branch of the Bandial tribe, also Khokhars.
 The lands surrounding Wan Bhachran were acquired by a Bandial chief named Malik Surkhru Khan, who established a fort from where he ruled the adjoining region till the rise of the Sikhs in the 19th Century.
 The Maliks of Wan Bachran are descended from him.
 Whether they are branch of the Bandial are not, what is clear that they are closely connected with the Khokhar clans of the Sindh Sagar Doab, such as the Bandial, Ghanjera and Ganjial

 Interestingly, there is still village called Bhachar near the town of Mandi Bahauddin, although the population of the village is largely Gondal, with no Bhachar families.
 However, the Wara Chamian near Malakwal in Mandi Bahauddin districts is still home some Bhachar families.
 In neighbouring Khushab District, there are several Bhachar families in the village of Mohibpur along the banks of the Jhelum.
 The presence of these Bhachar settlement does suggest that there was some sort of migration from the east, and valley of Jhelum where the districts of Jhelum and Khushab meet is also home to several other Khokhar clans such as the Bandial, Gunjial and Jalap.
 Other then Mohibpur, Bhachar are also found in the villages of Dera Atta Muhammadwala, Jhajha, Mehro and Shahwala Shumali near the Khushab Mianwali border, not far from Wan Bhachran.
 Outside this core area, Bhachar are also found in Talokar village.
 From what I know, there is no link left between the Mandi Bahauddin Bhachars and those of Wan Bachran.